 Taking a shower could also mess with your phone.
 The pressure that comes from your shower head or jets could damage the device over the long term.
 You might not see it right away, but repeated trips to the beach or showers may harm your beloved phone in the end.

 Some devices may require you to cover ports (headphones, charging, etc.) to ensure water does not seep in.
 For example, the Samsung Galaxy S5 had a protective rubber boot which is needed to cover the charging port.
-Should you fail to close that up you’ll undoubtedly let water in and brick that phone.
+Should you fail to close that up you’ll undoubtedly let water in and turn that phone into a paperweight.

 Temperatures can also impact the way your phone handles water, too.
 Saunas, steam rooms, and hot tubs could do harm to your handset.
 Oh, and if you can, avoid pushing buttons (volume, power, camera, etc.) if your phone is in water.
 Every little press is a tiny opportunity for water to find a way in.